Eneida-araujo/crypto-price-direction-rf-lstm/README.md

 This repository contains the source code and experimental pipeline used in the paper:

 **"Machine Learning Applied to Cryptoassets: A Comparative Evaluation between Random Forest and LSTM for Price Direction Prediction"**,
-submitted to the *Journal of the Brazilian Computer Society (JBCS)*.

 ## Overview
 The project provides a controlled and reproducible comparison between: